heiner/heiner.github.com/_posts/2021-04-14-gompertz-annuities-and-special-functions.markdown

 A standard idea in finance is that getting $$\$1000$$ today is worth more than getting $$\$1000$$ in a year from now.
-This should be true even if these are inflation-adjusted dollars: If we assume some bank will give us the expected rate of inflation as their interest rate if we deposit the $$\$1000$$, we could just do that and create the "$$\$1000$$ a year from now" situation.
+This should be true even if these are inflation-adjusted dollars: If we assume some bank will give us the expected rate of inflation as their interest rate when we deposit the $$\$1000$$, we could just do that and create the "$$\$1000$$ a year from now" situation.
 Ignoring the dilemma of choice, the first situation gives us more options and should therefore be worth more to us.